FlyinFeather/blog/_posts/2019-07-21-embedding-maps.md

 To begin with check this is working in your local RStudio enviroment

 1. Install the required packages.
-You need a recent version of the GDAL, GEOS, Proj.4, and UDUNITS libraries installed for this to work on Mac and Linux.
+You need a recent version of the GDAL, `GEOS`, `Proj.4`, and UDUNITS libraries installed for this to work on Mac and Linux.
 More information on that at https://github.com/r-spatial/sf.

 ```
 devtools::install_github("robinlovelace/geocompr")